thaddydore/mini-node-server/README.md

 # Todo Server

-A simple Express server for managing todos with file-based storage.
+A simple Express server for managing todos with file-based storage for learning purposes.

 ## Setup